Adam Mars-Jones

 Adam Mars-Jones (born 26 October 1954) is a British novelist and literary and film critic.

 Early life and education

-Mars-Jones was born in London, to Sir William Mars-Jones (1915–1999), a Welsh High Court judge and a President of the London Welsh Trust, and Sheila Mary Felicity (1923–1999), an attorney, daughter of Charles Cobon, a marine engineer.
-Mars-Jones studied at Westminster School, and read Classics at Trinity Hall, Cambridge.
+Mars-Jones was born in London, to Sir William Mars-Jones (1915–1999), a Welsh High Court judge, and Sheila Cobon (1923–1998), an attorney, daughter of Charles Cobon, a marine engineer.
+Mars-Jones attended Westminster School, and studied English at Trinity Hall, Cambridge.

 Career

 Mars-Jones is a regular contributor to The Guardian, The Observer, The Times Literary Supplement, and the London Review of Books.
 He also participated in BBC Television's Newsnight Review.